coolshare/ReactReduxPattern/README.md

    methods as-is does not meet our need.
 For example, we need a dispatch with callback but the as-is dispatch of Redux store does not provide that.
 We need a global access point to access store and store related methods.<br/><br/> **Solution**: Creating a singleton wrapper instance that can be accessed globally.
 It holds the reference of Redux store and the wrapper of store related methods that satisfies custom need.
-See code details at <a target=_blank href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/services/CommunicationService.js">/services/CommunicationService.js</a>.
+See code details at <a href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/services/CommunicationService.js">/services/CommunicationService.js</a>.
    The CommunicationService will do a lot more that I will describe below.

  - <b>Make dispatch callbackable</b><br>